vincentkoc/ostemper/README.md

 ## Contributing and Donations

 If you find something interesting or would like to contribute, please open issue and start disccussion.
 Feel free to fork and pull request.
-If OS Tamper has helped you out feel free to donate via BTC/ETH or to the EFF
+If this repo has helped you out feel free to donate via BTC/ETH or to the EFF
 - BTC: 14v9knBDAmJAMxWovuLfy7YkLDyfq8phNb
 - ETH: 0xe6fbd8de8157934767867022b7a8e8691d8df3dc
 - EFF: (https://supporters.eff.org/donate/button)